 What can I do with this major?

 Whether you're exploring multiple majors or searching for information about a specific field, the information found at "What can I do with this major?" can help you connect majors to careers.
 Learn about typical career areas and the employers who hire people with certain majors.
-This site will also help you learn about strategies that make you into a "marketable" candidate and provide you with research information about majors and careers.
+This site will also help you learn about strategies that make you a "marketable" candidate and will provide you with research information about majors and careers.